X-iZhang/Libra/README.md

 </details>

+---

-If you are interested in training Libra to your own task/datasets, please refer to [`Finetune_Custom_Data.md`].
+If you want to train or evaluate your own tasks or datasets, please refer to [`Custom_Data.md`](https://github.com/X-iZhang/Libra/CUSTOM_DATA.md).

 ## Train